LSEG-API-Samples/Article.EikonAPI.Python.InvestigatingEffectOfCompanyAnnouncementsOnSharePricesPostCOVID/README.md

-# Article.EikonAPI.Python.InvestigatingEffectOfCompanyAnnouncementsOnSharePricesPostCOVID
-Creating a framework to investigate whether the Announcement of Financial Statements after COVID impacted the price of stocks in any specific industry sector.

 # Investigating the effect of Company Announcements on their Share Price following COVID-19 (using the S&P 500)

 A lot of company valuation speculation has come about since the C0rona-VIrus-Disease-2019 (COVID-19 or COVID for short) started to impact the stock market (estimated on the 20$^{\text{th}}$ of February 2020, 2020-02-20).
 Many investors tried to estimate the impact of the outbreak on businesses and trade accordingly as fast as possible.
 In this haste, it is possible that they miss-priced the effect of COVID on certain stocks. \